dougsimpsoncodes/Free4AllWeb/replit.md

 Button text: Changed from "Get Free Food Alerts"/"Start Getting Free Food" to simple "Sign Up" for cleaner messaging.
 Language update: Changed all references from "free food" to "deals" throughout the landing page to accurately reflect both free and discounted promotions.
 Mobile optimization: Reduced text sizes by 20% (4xl→3xl, xl→lg, lg→base) and changed "LA teams" to "your teams" for broader appeal and better mobile experience.
+UI preference: Precision Mode toggle redesigned as intuitive ON/OFF button instead of confusing "Show All Sites" vs "Precision Mode" states.
+**Primary Focus**: LA Dodgers as the core team for deal discovery and promotion tracking.

 ## System Architecture